Cookery Schedules now available.

 Looking for recipes, hints and tips?
-Check out and subscribe to the Cookery blog at www.brookfieldcooking.com. – Follow us on Twitter @brookfieldcook and Instagram @brookfieldcooking for the latest information, hints and tips.
+See the Cookery blog at www.brookfieldcooking.com, and Instagram: @brookfieldcooking

 How do I enter?

-All entries are online via this webpage, and will open on 8 May 2017, and close on Sunday 14 May.
+All entries are online via Showday Online – the link will be on this webpage 2 May, and will close 9 May.
 Once you have submitted your entry, you will be able to print a copy for your reference.
 If you don’t have Internet access, send details of your entries to the Show Society (address is on the Cookery Schedule), and we will enter for you.
+We will accept changes (at no fee) to your online entry on the day you deliver your entries, provided you have already entered online.

 Will late entries be accepted?

-We receive a large number of entries that must be processed in advance of the Show, and processing entries after 14 May causes difficulties for our volunteers.
+We receive a large number of entries that must be processed in advance of the Show, and processing entries after 9 May causes difficulties for our volunteers.
 We will however accept a late entry on the payment of a $5 late fee per exhibitor, payable when you deliver your exhibits to the Cookery Pavilion.
-You will not be able to enter online after the closing date.
+You will not be able to enter online after the closing date, as entries will have closed

 How much does it cost to enter, and when and how do I pay?

-Entries are $ 1 per exhibit, and 50c if you are a pensioner or on benefits.
+Entries are $ 2 per exhibit, and 50c if you are a pensioner or on benefits.
 Children’s entries are $1 per exhibit.
-You pay for your entry when you drop off your exhibits to the Showground at the specified times.
+You pay for your entry when you drop off your exhibits to the Showground at the specified times, not online.
+See the Schedule for more details.

 When do I bring my entries to the Showground for judging?